 Page Experience refers to how a user sees a web page and what kind of experience, in terms of interaction, it gets from it.
-Lately, Google has been dropping hints (through the official blog and other resources) that it might make a page experience a more important factor in determining the search engine ranking of a web page.
+Lately, Google has been dropping hints (through the official blog and other resources) that it might make a page experience a more important factor in determining the search engine ranking of a web page along with SEO Services.

 In a recent post on its official webmaster blog, Google hinted that it is working on a major Search ranking update based on page experience metrics that might be introduced sometime next year.

 Besides using the page experience signals to determine the quality, and therefore assign ranking, to a web page, the algorithm will also use these experience metrics for the ranking of Top Stories in mobile search.
 And so it’s expected that the AMP will no longer play a part in determining the eligibility for Top Stories.

 Given the ongoing COVID-19 situation, the new Google ranking update is not likely to be released until next year.
 Google has also assured that it will give a minimum of six months’ notice as well as provide the tools to webmasters to be ready for the change.

 What’s in it for Webmasters, Owners & Marketers?

 Now, the important question to ask yourself is what’s in it for you, or how will the upcoming Search ranking change affect your own business/website?

 Before we move ahead, let’s first get a basic idea of what page experience is all about.

 Page experience is all about using a set of factors to determine the user’s experience of interacting with a web page.
 The idea is to encourage website owners to optimize their pages in order to rank higher in Google and help make the web more useful and helpful for end-users, including those using mobile phones to browse the internet.